Instance-Optimality of Bidirectional PageRank Estimation: Preliminaries

-\paragraph{Notations } We summarize some frequently used notations below.
+\paragraph{Notations. } We summarize some frequently used notations below.
 We use $n = |V|$ and $m = |E|$ to denote the number of vertices and edges in the underlying graph, respectively.
 Throughout the paper, we assume that the value of $n$ is sufficiently large and known in advance.
 Additionally, we use $\din(v)$ and $\dout(v)$ to denote the in-degree and out-degree of a vertex $v$, respectively.
 We also use $\Nin(v)$ and $\Nout(v)$ to denote the in- and out-adjacency lists of $v$, respectively.

-Moreover, for any subset of vertices $U \subseteq V$, we define $\Nout(U)$ as the set of all out-neighbors of vertices in $U$.
-In addition, for any vertices $u, v\in V$, we use $\vpi(u,U,v)$ to denote the probability that an $\alpha$-discounted random walk starting from $u$ passes through at least one node in the set $U$ and eventually terminates at $v$.
-Conversely, we use $\vpi(u,\overline{U},v)$ to denote the probability that such a walk starting from $u$ terminates at $v$ without visiting any node in $U$.
-We thus have
+Moreover, for any subset of vertices $U \subseteq V$, we define $\Nout(U)$ as the set of all out-neighbors of vertices in $U$, i.e., $\Nout(U)=\bigcup_{u\in U}\Nout(u)$.

+Additionally, for any subset $X$, where $X$ may be a set of vertices ($X \subseteq V$) or edges ($X \subseteq E$), we define $\vpi(u,X,v)$ to be the probability that an $\alpha$-discounted random walk starting from $u$ visits at least one element of $X$ and eventually terminates at $v$.
+Conversely, $\vpi(u,\overline{X},v)$ denotes the probability that the walk terminates at $v$ without visiting any element of $X$.
+Thus, for all $u,v$ we have

 We are going to consider several modifications $G'$ to our graph $G$.
-In our notations, when it is not clear which graph we are talking about, we will specify it as a subscript, e.g., we use $\vpi_{G'}(t)$ to denote the PageRank centrality of vertex $t$ in $G'$.
+In our notations, when it is not clear which graph we are talking about, we will specify it as a subscript, e.g., we use $\vpi_{G'}(t)$ to denote the PageRank of vertex $t$ in $G'$.
 For any algorithm $A_R$ and random seed $R$, we use $\epi_{A_R(G')}(t)$ to denote the estimate for $\vpi(t)$ produced by running the algorithm $A$ with random seed $R$ on graph $G'$.
+Finally, throughout the paper, $\log$ denotes the logarithm to base $2$ unless otherwise specified.

+\paragraph{Paper organization. } In the remainder of the paper, we first establish our lower bound in~\Cref{sec:instance_lowerbound_with_n_constraints} without including $h$ for simplicity, and then present our upper-bound algorithm in~\Cref{sec:upperbound}.
+In~\Cref{sec:counterexample}, we provide a counterexample showing that our algorithm is not instance-optimal for mostly-degree-$n$ graphs.
+Finally, in~\Cref{sec:lowerbound_sparsegraph}, we complement our lower bound results by incorporating $h$.